lumen-org/lumen/paper.md

 **Interface**

 Lumen's interface is inspired by the academic Polaris project and its commercial successor Tableau.
-However, while Tableau is for *data-only*, Lumen provides a uniform visual langauge and interactions for data _and_ probabilitic models.
+However, while Tableau is for _data only_, Lumen provides a uniform visual langauge and interactions for data _and_ probabilistic models.
 Figure \autoref{fig:LumenUI} shows an example screenshot of Lumen.
 The Schema (left) contains the random variables of a probabilistic model.
 Users can drag'n'drop variables onto the visual channels of the Specification (middle).
-Doing so will reconfigure the currently active visualization, that is, it will trigger the fetching of respective data and model queries and finally update and rerender the visualization.
+Doing so will reconfigure the currently active visualization on the dashboard (right).
+This triggers the fetching of respective data and model queries and finally update and rerender the visualization.
-To foster comparison of multiple models (for instance stemming from different classes of models, or from iterates of an incremental model building process) Lumen allows user to create as many visualizations of as many different models as they like.
+To foster comparison of multiple models (for instance stemming from different classes of models, or from iterates of an incremental model building process) Lumen allows user to create as many visualizations of as many models as they like.
-Visualization are interactive themselves, and also resizable and freely movable on the plotting canvas.
+All visualization are interactive themselves, as well as resizable and freely movable on the plotting canvas.

 ![The web-interface of Lumen with (1) t .\label{fig:example}](LumenUI.png){ width=85% }